dgaydukov/cert-aws/sa/files/sa.md

 ###### CodeStar
 CodeStar - cloud based development service that allows you to build/deploy your code in aws.
 You can quickly set up continuous delivery.
-You also got integration with jira out of the box.
+You also got integration with jira out-of-the-box.
 It's free, you pay for underlying resources (ec2, lambda, s3).
 You can use project dashboard to manage releases and see most recent activity.
 You can start cloud9 directly from CodeStar, and any code you commit in cloud9 automatically goes to CodeStart pipeline and deployed to ec2/beanstalk/s3

 ###### Rekognition